mui/mui-x/scripts/README.md

 3. Update the root `package.json`'s version
 4. Update the versions of the other `package.json` files and of the dependencies with `pnpm release:version` (`pnpm release:version prerelease` for alpha / beta releases).
 5. Open PR with changes and wait for review and green CI.
-6. Merge PR once CI is green, and it has been approved.
+6. Once CI is green and you have enough approvals, send a message on the `team-x` slack channel announcing a merge freeze.
+7. Merge PR.

 ### Release the packages